RESTORING ACCESS TO ORIGINAL BIRTH CERTIFICATES (OBCs) FOR ADULT ADOPTEES IN TEXAS

 WHAT WE WANT

-There is a Texas-wide demonstration of support.
-A poll by Mike Baselice shows 77% of Texans support an adopted adult’s right to their birth record.
+Texas-wide demonstration of support: 2021 poll by Mike Baselice shows 77% of Texans support an adopted adult’s right to their birth record.

 Adoption agencies like Gladney Center for Adoption, Buckner, and Abrazo Adoption Associates are speaking out against outdated, discriminatory law.

-HB 1386 was unanimously voted out of the Public Health Committee.
+HB 1386 was unanimously voted out of the Public Health Committee and passed the house with 144 "yea" votes.

 The general public could not access this information.